 ARPC has appointed Finity as actuarial consultants.
-In the event of a DTI, Finity will perform the actuarial reserving valuation process and loss estimate models.
+In the event of a DTI, Finity will perform the actuarial valuation process, using claim estimation models.

-In accordance with our strategic priority to extend thought leadership and expertise, ARPC is working with Standards Australia to develop a risk mitigation Handbook to assist property owners mitigate physical damage to assets from terrorism risk.
+In accordance with our strategic priority to extend thought leadership and expertise, ARPC is working with Standards Australia to develop a risk mitigation handbook to assist property owners mitigate physical damage to assets from terrorism risk.